Enhancement at Riverside Walk, Duke of Northumberland’s River, Isleworth

 Tree limbs were cut locally where the channel was over shaded by trees growing on both banks.
 This provided coarse wood deﬂectors which narrowed the channel locally.
 Due to the variability in shape and size of natural materials such as whole tree limbs the subsequent impact upon ﬂow varied, which meant that adjacent features needed to be adapted and modiﬁed to allow for this natural variability.

 The height of the existing hard bank varied from 0.9 to 1.2m.
-The widths of the vegetated wet berms used on the footpath side of the stream to concentrate ﬂow also needed to vary from between 0.5m and 1.5m wide.
+The widths of the vegetated wet berms used on the footpath side of the river to concentrate ﬂow also needed to vary from between 0.5m and 1.5m wide.

 The berms sway in and out from the side of the channel and include the installation of Coir Pallets pre-established with mature and diverse wetland plants to increase marginal vegetation.
 The seed mix Salix used includes Lesser Pond Sedge, Yellow Flag Iris, Purple Loosestrife and several other native species.